syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Use-Combo-Box-in-a-Column.md

 In the second case, use GridStyleInfo.DataSource, DisplayMember, and ValueMember properties to set datasource for the drop list.
 In addition to setting the cell type, ChoiceList, datasource, DisplayMember, and ValueMember, the DropDownStyle property of GridStyleInfo controls editing behavior of the combobox cell.
 You can also use GridStyleInfo.ShowButton property to control when the combo box button is visible.

 Here is the code that sets column 2 to be a combo box with drop down list being set through the styles ChoiceList property.
 To access a column's style, you must use either GridDataBoundGrid.GridBoundColumns or GridDataBoundGrid.Binder.InternalColumn depending upon whether you have explicitly added GridBoundColumns or not.

+## How to Use Combo Box in a Column

+This page explains about How to Use Combo Box in a Column and more details.

 {% tabs %}
 {% highlight c# %}